kayamoon/ravenous/README.md

 ### Configure app

-Copy `config.js.example` to `config.js` then edit it with the url where you have setup the Yelp API key.
+Copy `config.js.example` to `config.js` then edit it with your Yelp API key.

 ## Start & watch